sairis-ai/help-center/docs/admin/administration/ai-management/content/content-properties.md

 1. Processing status is indicated in the Content Properties
 2. During processing, a progress indicator is shown
+   - Processing
+   - Convert to PDF (only if it's a non-pdf file)
+   - Compress
+   - Extracting tables: Processing structured table data in your document
+   - Vectorizing data: Inserting the data into the DB
 3. If processing takes longer than expected, a "Retry AI Processing" button appears
 4. Click "Retry" if processing seems stuck or encounters issues